datamaker/meteor-naver-connect/README.md

 ### Why use this package?

 #### use case 1
 Your users might have registered to your app using the email/password based registration process.
-When they decide to connect their naver account, they are (without this package) currently being forced to logout, create a new account using fb-login.
+When they decide to connect their naver account, they are (without this package) currently being forced to logout, create a new account using naver-login.
 At this point you might have added custom logic on a onCreatUser callback to look for duplicate users...

 No more...
-If you want to connect allready authenticated users in your app to their fb-account, this package provides extra methods in the Meteor's Account package to do this the proper way.
-Add a naver connect button inside their profile, and add their fb profile to their meteor-app-profile.
+If you want to connect allready authenticated users in your app to their naver-account, this package provides extra methods in the Meteor's Account package to do this the proper way.
+Add a naver connect button inside their profile, and add their naver profile to their meteor-app-profile.
 The next time they login, they can use the (unmodified) naver-login button.

 #### use case 2
 You don't use naver login.
 You have millions of users that have properly registered to your service, using their email and providing a password for authentication.
 Now you decide to add naver login functionality nevertheless.
 Your loggedin users notice the naver connect-button in their profile (from use case 1) and make the connection.